pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 ### Vocabulary of Taxonomic Statuses

 Taxonomic name usages (TNU's) may be accompanied by strings such as "new. comb.", "new syn.", "new record for Cuba", and many others.
-These "extensions" are called in our model taxonomic statuses and have taxonomic as well nomenclatural meaning.
+These extensions to a taxonomic name usage are called in our model taxonomic statuses and have taxonomic as well nomenclatural meaning.
 For example, if we are describing a new species for science, we may write "n. sp." after the species name.
 This particular example is also a nomenclatural act in the sense of the Codes of zoological or botanical nomenclature.
 Taxonomic statuses can be applied to TNU's and to scientific names.

 Not all statuses are necessarily nomenclatural in nature.
 Sometimes the status is more of a note to the reader and conveys taxonomic rather than